twhitehead/lesson-monadhurdle/README.md

 Monad:
  ~ values + functions + products + layers

 This is much like an object hierarchy in a object orientated language.
-Each layer adds functionality to the previous layer.
-Each layer also has less inhabitants though as the increased functionality corresponds to increased requirements on the objects providing that functionality, so there are fewer of them.
+Later layers build on and add functionality to prior layer.
+Each later layer also has less inhabitants as the increased functionality corresponds to increased requirements on the objects providing that functionality, resulting in there being fewer of them.

 # Functions